-Best Place to Stay in Waikiki for Your Honeymoon: Moana Surfrider
+Best Hotels in Honolulu for Honeymoon: Moana Surfrider

-Couples and newlyweds should make the Moana Surfrider their first choice for a hotel in Hawaii.
-The historic charm, perfect accommodations, fine dining, and proximity to the center of Waikiki are unmatched.
+Couples and newlyweds should make the Moana Surfrider their first choice for a beach hotel in Hawaii.
+The historic charm, perfect accommodations, fine dining, and proximity to the center of Waikīkī are unmatched.

-Best Place to Stay in Waikiki on a Budget: Princess Kaiulani
+Best Place to Stay on a Budget: Princess Kaiulani

 The Princess Kaiulani has a 24-hour gym, outdoor pool, breakfast buffet, and offers pau hana (happy hour) at the Splash Bar.
 It also has event facilities that will accommodate up to 500 guests.